modernTalker/Algorithms-MIPT/README.md

 * Graphs (important graph algorithms from finding shortest paths to maximum flow solutions)
 * RMQ-RSQ (this part dives into ways of different RMQ-RSQ tasks solving)
-* String Algorithms (the most common formulations of the texts' and strings' problems and their solutions) So there are five different branches in this repository relevant to each theme
+* String Algorithms (the most common formulations of the texts' and strings' problems and their solutions)

+So there are five different branches in this repository relevant to each theme, where all main algorithms are implemented